TwoFistedJustice/linux_setup/applications/docker.md

 - [Docker docs: Installing on Ubuntu](https://docs.docker.com/desktop/install/ubuntu/)

+### To Download Docker
+ - be signed in
+ - it looks like a download button but it's really a breadcrumb.
+Follow the breadcrumbs.

 # Confusions:
 - Docker Desktop and Docker Engine are different applications.
 For a dev environment you may only need Desktop.
 - Do I need to install gnome-terminal on Kubuntu? - **NO**